How to Perform Data Recovery after Deleting Partition?

 I have a Samsung 850 500GB SSD drive in my system.
-I accidentally deleted the partition and re-formatted the drive.
-It had contained some work data that is mostly backed up, so losing the data won't be a very big loss but there was some newer work that I would like to get back.
+I accidentally deleted the partition.
+It contained some work data that I would like to get back.
 What do you guys think?

 - Question from HDDGURU FORUMS

 The users in these two cases have suffered from the same problem—data loss resulting from accidental deletion.
 After that, an unallocated partition is generated.
 Then they need methods for unallocated partition recovery.

 Annoying and pitiful things like this happen a lot somehow in daily life with our storage devices.

 However, except keeping complaining about it, we can do something to solve it.